 Download the cheat sheet here.
 It’s free, printable, and instant.

 Upside Down is bringing hope to adoptive and foster families.

-It is a tool that is educating, training, and equipping communities around these families to provide help without harming.
+It is educating, training, and equipping communities around these families to provide help without harming.

 When I originally wrote this book as a series of posts, I got emails, messages, and phone calls every day from adoptive, foster, and even biological parents who were going through the same stuff – but they thought they were alone.
 They thought they were going crazy.